 The next highest grade we gave this nursing home in any area came in the category of nursing, where we gave it a grade of B-.
 Our nursing score is based on a handful of factors, many of which are associated with quantities of nurse staffing.
 This facility provided just 0.4 hours of nursing care per resident each day.
 This figure is far below average.
 Despite having low quantities of nursing care, this nursing home actually fared better in some of the quality measures we assessed.
 It scored well when it comes to minimizing its residents' pressure ulcers and major falls.

 Turning the last category of inspections, this ended up being this nursing home's weakest link.
 Inspection ratings are based on a nursing home's recent inspection reports.
 We gave this facility a grade of just D in this category, which is not a very good grade.
 Our inspection ratings account for a host of factors found on a nursing home's inspection reports.
 Generally, you should be more cautious when considering a facility that has severe deficiencies on a recent inspection report.
 This particular nursing home was hit with 4 deficiencies by government inspectors.
 The only favorable thing we found is that none of its deficiencies were in the categories that suggest that they posed a risk to patient health or safety.
 Finally, we also want to point out that this nursing home was assessed significant government fines in recent years amounting to over $100,000.
 This generally indicates that a facility's poor performance spanned more than one year.

 Compared to national and state averages across all facilities.

 Carolina Care Health and Rehabilitation Quality Metrics

 In Carolina Care Health and Rehabilitation, 10% of Patients had Pressure Ulcers

-This is the percent of patients that sustained a pressure ulcer.
-Pressure ulcers are damage to the skin resulting from staying in the same position for too long.
+This tells you the percent of residents who have had a pressure ulcer.
+Pressure ulcers are damage to the skin due to staying in one position for too long.